pnp/List-Formatting/column-samples/generic-rowactions/README.md

 ### executeFlow
 This action will launch a flow for the item as the selected item.
 This action requires additional configuration through the `actionParams` property.
 The ID is always required, but you can also optionally include `headerText` and/or `runFlowButtonText` properties as well to customize the Flow panel.

+>Note - the `headerText` and `runFlowButtonText` parameters are not available in SharePoint 2019

 #### To obtain a Flow's ID:

 1. Click _Flow_ > _See your flows_ in the SharePoint list where the Flow is configured